 Sorting candy is a fun way to train your child’s visual processing skills and hand-eye coordination.

-Get a bag of your child’s favorite colorful candy and spread them out on the table.
+Spread out a bag of your child’s favorite colorful candy on the table.

 Then, have your child sort through them and separate them by color.